CoraJung/flexible-input-slu/README.md

 Core to running experiments is the `train.py` script.
 When called without any parameters, it will train a model using triplet loss on the FSC dataset.
-The default location for saving intermediate results is the `runs/` directory.
+The default location for saving intermediate results is the pre-specified `--model-dir` directory.
 In case it does not yet exist, it will be created.

 To customize the experiments, several command line options are available (for a full list, please refer to `parser.py`):

 * --dataset (The dataset to use, e.g. `fsc`)
 * --experiment (The experiment class to run, e.g. `experiments.experiment_triplet.ExperimentRunnerTriplet`)
+* --infer-only (Only run inference on the saved model)
+* --learning-rate-bert (The learning rate for BERT branch only)
+* --learning-rate (The learning for the acoustic branch and shared classifier)
 * --scheduler (Learning rate scheduler)
-* --output-prefix (The prefix under which the training artifacts are being stored.)
-* --bert-model-name (Name or path of pretrained BERT model to use)
-* --infer-only (Only run inference on the saved model)
+* --finetune-bert (A boolean parameter indicating whether or not to fine-tune pre-trained BERT)
+* --bert-dir (The directory to load pre-trained or domain-adapted BERT model)
+* --model-save-criteria (The criteria to select the best checkpoints, ie. best validation audio accuracy or the average of validation audio + text accuracy)
+* --model-dir (The directory to save the best checkpoint)

 ## Example runs